UtrechtUniversity/wildlifenl/docs/FunctionalDesign.md

 - 🧑‍🔬 Researcher
 - 🧑🏻‍💻 Administrator

+## API support

+A REST API will support the user stories as stated below.
+The current state of the API support is expressed with the following symbols:

+- ✅ implemented
+- ❌ not (yet) implemented

 ## Applications & User Stories
 To address the objectives of the WildlifeNL project, five end-user applications have been defined and functionalities, collected from User Stories, have been added to each application.
 Note that functionalities with a priority of 4 or lower have been added for archiving purposes but will not receive any resources for implementation yet.
 Two applications are aimed at mobile use using a smartphone or tablet, whereas the others are aimed at large screen use in a web browser on a laptop/desktop, but also functions, albeit less comfortable, in a mobile web-browser on a smartphone or tablet.
 All applications share data via the WildlifeNL API (see chapter Architecture).
 An Administrator role is defined, but no application will be created yet for this role.
 Current administrators will use the default user interface of the Wildlife API to activate functionalities assigned to their role.